forcedotcom/cli/releasenotes/sf/README.md

 Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

-We publish a new stable version of `sf` on Thursdays that will be installed automatically when you install or update `sfdx`.
+We publish a new stable version of `sf` on Thursdays; this version is installed automatically when you install or update `sfdx`.
+At the same time we also publish an `sf` release candidate that contains changes that we plan to include in next week's `sf` release.

 Run `sf version` to display the version installed on your computer.
 Run `sfdx update` to update to the latest available stable version.

+Run `sfdx update stable-rc` to update to the release candidate for both `sf` and `sfdx`.
+To return to the stable version, run `sfdx update stable`.

 [Click here for the release notes for the `sfdx` executable.](../sfdx/README.md)

+## 1.3.0 (Nov 11, 2021) [stable-rc]

+These changes are in the Salesforce CLI (`sf` executable) release candidate.
+We plan to include these changes in next week's official release.
+This list isn't final and is subject to change.

+* FIX: We fixed a bug that prevented `sfdx update` from also updating `sf` to its latest version.

+## 1.2.0 (Nov 4, 2021)

+* FIX: We fixed some under-the-hood bugs.

 ## 1.1.5 (Oct 28, 2021)